 Alicia Martinez serves Mission College students in the Counseling Center and is bilingual in Spanish and English.
 Motivated by and inspired by her students, she states that a "college education education transformed my life.
 I feel privileged to be in a career where I can be a resource and provide support to help students achieve their educational goals."

-Although Alicia has a graduate degree, I encountered challenges that could have prevented me from succeeding.
+Although Alicia has a graduate degree, she encountered challenges that could have prevented her from succeeding.
 According to Dr. Victor Rios, At-Promise students already possess the tools necessary to succeed in school, but just need support and assistance to utilize those tools.
 Some of Alicia's challenges included the following factors.

 - Low-income immigrant family